-Canned pumpkin puree contains 100% pumpkin without any additional spices or flavors.
-It is ideal for savory recipes such as soups or risottos but also muffins, cookies, and pies.
+Canned pumpkin puree contains 100% pumpkin without any additional spices or flavours.
+It is ideal for savoury recipes such as soups or risottos but also muffins, cookies, and pies.

-On the other hand, pumpkin pie filling features pureed pumpkin flavored with the spices traditionally found in pumpkin pie: cloves, cinnamon, allspice and/or nutmeg.
+On the other hand, pumpkin pie filling features pureed pumpkin flavoured with the spices traditionally found in pumpkin pie: cloves, cinnamon, allspice and/or nutmeg.
 Choose a can of this stuff when baking desserts.

 Which One Should You Choose?

 In the end, if you want to control the flavours and spices in your recipes opt for pumpkin puree.
 If you'd like to make pumpkin pie but don't have all the spices on hand, then go for the pumpkin pie filling.

 Nutritional benefits of pumpkin

 Pumpkins have an impressive nutrient profile that matches their eye-catching colour.
 Packed with vitamins and minerals, such as potassium, copper and manganese, they are also relatively low in calories and high in beta-carotene, a carotenoid that your body converts to Vitamin A. Not only that, but pumpkin seeds are also high in nutrients, so make sure you don’t throw them away.
 Use them in baking, toast them and sprinkle them over salads, or enjoy them roasted as a tasty snack.